dso-toolkit/dso-toolkit/README.md

 ### Environments

-DSO Toolkit development can be done in 3 environments:
+Depending on the work being done, development can be done in several environments:

 #### `fractal`
 The classic environment with Fractal and Stencil.
 Because this environment needs two packages (`@dso-toolkit/core` and `dso-toolkit`) running, this command only be started from the root of the repository, :